Relationship Counselling Inner West FAQ's

 Q: What are your fees?

-My fees are $150 for Individuals.
-Please call me to discuss fees for couples.
+My fees are $155 for Individuals & Couples.
 My fees are very competitive when compared to other professionals and are reflective of my qualifications and experience.
 My fees cover all of my business costs + salary + ongoing professional development + clinical training + the considerable time I dedicate to pre and post sessions i.e., preparing for sessions and writing client notes.

 Q: What do I need to ask myself when looking for a suitable therapist?

 Do they have expertise with my issue?
 Therapists cannot be all things to all people.